Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Methodology

-For visual-linguistic question reasoning with spatial-temporal data, we employ Pearl's structural causal model (SCM) \cite{pearl2016causal} to model the causal effect between video-question pairs and the answer, as shown in Fig. \ref{Fig5} (a).
-The nodes are variables and edges are causal relations.
-We hope to train a video question answering model to the learn the true causal effect $\{V,Q\}\rightarrow X\rightarrow A$: the model should reason the answer $A$ from video feature $V$ and question feature $Q$ instead of exploiting the spurious correlations induced by the confounders $Z_v$, $Z_l$ and $Z$ (i.e., overexploiting the co-occurrence between the visual and linguistic concepts).
+To train a video question answering model that learns the true causal effect $\{V,Q\}\rightarrow X\rightarrow A$: the model should reason the answer $A$ from the video $V$ and the question $Q$ instead of exploiting the spurious correlations induced by the confounders $Z_v$ and $Z_l$ (i.e., overexploiting the co-occurrence between the visual and linguistic concepts).
 For example, since the answer to the question ``What the color of the vehicle involved in the accident?'' is ``white'' in most cases, the model will easily learn the spurious correlation between the concepts ``vehicle'' and ``white''.
-Conventional visual-linguistic question reasoning models usually focus on correlations between video and question by directly learning $P(A|V,Q)$ without considering the confounders $Z_v$, $Z_l$ and $Z$.
+Conventional visual-linguistic question reasoning models usually focus on correlations between video and question by directly learning $P(A|V,Q)$ without considering the confounders $Z_v$ and $Z_l$.
 Thus, when given an accident video of black vehicle, the model still predicts answer ``white'' with strong confidence.
 In our SCM, the non-interventional prediction can be expressed using Bayes rule as:

 However, the above objective learns not only the main direct correlation from $\{V,Q\}\rightarrow X\rightarrow A$ but also the spurious one from the unblocked back-door path $\{V,Q\}\leftarrow Z\rightarrow A$.
 An intervention on $\{V,Q\}$ is denoted as $do(V,Q)$, which cuts off the link $\{V,Q\}\leftarrow Z$ to block the back-door path $\{V,Q\}\leftarrow Z\rightarrow A$ and the spurious correlation is eliminated.
 In this way, $\{V,Q\}$ and $A$ are deconfounded and the model can learn the true causal effect $\{V,Q\}\rightarrow X\rightarrow A$.
 Actually, there are two techniques to calculate $P(A|do(V,Q))$, which are the back-door and front-door adjustments \cite{pearl2016causal,pearl2018book}, respectively.
 The back-door adjustment is effective when the confounder is observable.
-However, for the visual-linguistic question reasoning, the confounder in visual and linguistic modalities are not always observable.
+However, for the visual-linguistic question reasoning, the confounder in visual and linguistic modalities is not always observable.
 Thus, we propose both back-door and front-door causal intervention modules to discover the causal structure and disentangle the linguistic and visual biases based on their characteristics.